pmjdebruijn/netbsd-sysinst-entropy-fill-device/README.md

 ![SysInst Entropy Enter 1](img/sysinst-entropy-enter-1.png)

-At this point plugin the NetBSD SysInst Entropy Fill Device, which will automatically proceed to this screen, and start entering the collected raw entropy through the virtual keyboard function:
+At this point plug in the NetBSD SysInst Entropy Fill Device, which will automatically proceed to the following screen, and start entering the collected raw entropy through the virtual keyboard function:

 ![SysInst Entropy Enter 2](img/sysinst-entropy-enter-2.png)

-When the device is finished it should exit the screen automatically.
+When the device is finished, it should exit the above screen automatically.